 Complete streets — sometimes referred to as livable streets — are roadways designed for safe and convenient travel by users of all ages and abilities.
 Pedestrians, bicyclists, motorists and transit riders must be able to safely move along and across a complete street.

-Transportation Outlook 2040, the Kansas City region's current long-range transportation plan, envisions a transportation system that meets the needs of all users and offers broad mobility choices.
+Transportation Outlook 2040, the Kansas City region's current Metropolitan Transportation Plan, envisions a transportation system that meets the needs of all users and offers broad mobility choices.
 The plan includes policies and strategies that support implementing complete streets.

 Complete streets policies are recognized as an important element in achieving the region's goals of a comprehensive transportation system.
 These policies provide a planning and political framework for using transportation investments to ensure that rights of way are routinely designed and operated to enable safe access for all users.

 By making roads more accessible for all modes of transportation, complete streets provide safe and convenient travel for persons of all ages and abilities, including children and the elderly.

 Complete streets make active living easy by providing streets and sidewalks that encourage walking and biking.
 They build a physical environment where residents are connected and mobile.